Lee Fang: Early life and career

-Fang's hometown is in Prince George's County, Maryland.
+Fang's home town is in Prince George's County, Maryland.
 He attended the University of Maryland, College Park, graduating with a B.A. in government and politics in 2009.
 In college, Fang served as President of the Federation of Maryland College Democrats, editor of the Maryland College Democrat blog, and on the Campus Progress Advisory Board.
 Fang interned with ThinkProgress and served as a researcher for Progressive Accountability.
 As an undergraduate, Fang also interned for Congresswoman Stephanie Tubbs Jones (D-OH), Congressman Steny Hoyer (D-MD), for progressive media watchdog group Media Matters for America, and for the lobbying firm Westin Rinehart.